 - i.
 Participants will inform any Person that is the subject of an Investigation as soon as practical and legally permissible of that Investigation, according to the status and specific needs (e.g., forensic considerations) of the Investigation.
 This information will include the legal basis for the Investigation and the conduct or action under Investigation. - ii.
-Participants will provide any Person that has been informed that it is the subject of an Investigation, or that has notified a merger or other transaction or conduct, with reasonable opportunities for meaningful and timely engagement on significant and relevant factual, legal,

-- economic, and procedural issues, according to the status and specific needs of the Investigation. - iii.
+Participants will provide any Person that has been informed that it is the subject of an Investigation, or that has notified a merger or other transaction or conduct, with reasonable opportunities for meaningful and timely engagement on significant and relevant factual, legal, economic, and procedural issues, according to the status and specific needs of the Investigation. - iii.
 Participants will focus investigative requests on information that they deem may be relevant to the competition issues under review as part of the Investigation.
-Participants will provide reasonable time for Persons to respond to requests during Investigations, considering the needs to conduct informed Investigations and avoid unnecessary delay. - i.
+Participants will provide reasonable time for Persons to respond to requests during Investigations, considering the needs to conduct informed Investigations and avoid unnecessary delay.

+Commission Regulation Number 2 Year 2023 on Procedures for Case Handling and Commission Regulation Number 3 of 2023 on Assessment of Merger, Consolidation, or Acquisition of Shares and/or Assets stipulate that:

 In the beginning of investigation process, ICC shall notice the Reported Parties under investigation, this notice typically connected to the summoning of Reported Parties for interviewing session.
-The summoning letter shall include the case number, conduct or action under investigation, the articles in the Law that allegedly violated (legal basis for investigation), the objective of the summoning, status of the summoned parties (reported parties or witnesses), venue and time of the interviewing session.
+The summoning letter shall include the identity and address of the Parties, case number, conduct or action under investigation, reason of summoning, the articles in the Law that allegedly violated (legal basis for investigation), the objective of the summoning, status of the summoned parties (reported parties or witnesses), venue and time of the interviewing session.
 The letter should be received no later than 3 (three) days before the session, which is proven with a receipt by the courier.

 In the review of voluntary pre-merger notification and mandatory post-merger notification, notification should be submitted with supporting documents.
 Once the notification and supporting documents deemed as complete, a receipt of acceptance will be issued.
-Should there are more information/documents needed, the Merger Analyst will summon the parties during the clarification period which shall be within a maximum period of 60 (sixty) days after the issuance of receipt of acceptance. - ii.

 The Reported Parties could submit their facts, information, documents, anytime during the investigation process, it does not have to be submitted during the interviewing session only.
 At the interviewing session, Investigators will inform the Reported Parties on the timeline of the investigation, including how long it will likely take if an extension applied.
+Thus the

-Thus the Reported Parties could determine the timing for them to submit additional facts, information, and or documents to the Investigators.
-In merger review, the merging parties could submit their facts, information, documents, during the clarification period of notification (maximum 60 (sixty) days after the issuance of receipt of acceptance). - iii.
+Reported Parties could determine the timing for them to submit additional facts, information, and or documents to the Investigators.

 In the investigation process, the Investigators shall obtain relevant information and documents for the case.
 With regards to the timeline, the investigation process shall be concluded in a timely manner according to the timeline that provided in ICC's procedures for case handling (see the table below).
-In merger review, after 60 (sixty) days of clarification period, the assessment of transaction should be concluded within a maximum period of 90 (ninety) days.
+In merger review, after a notification has been registered, the assessment of transaction should be concluded within a maximum period of 90 (ninety) days.